 The Absence of God

 If you’ve ever wrestled with questions like this, you’re not alone.
 Spoken word artist, David Bowden, knows these feelings and has asked these questions.
 For many years he wrestled with the feeling of God’s absence.
 After college he began to study what the Bible had to say about the absence as well as the presence of God.
 He found that “even though it is a book about God’s presence, there is still ample talk of absence” (xii).
-The more he studied what it meant for God to be absent, the more he learned about what it meant for God to be present.
+The more he studied the absence of God the more he learned about His presence.
 Through his study he found that “God is absent in the way we most desire, but present in the way we most require” (xiv).

 God’s Presence in Suffering

-Bowden also dives into where God is in our pain and suffering.
+Bowden also dives into when God isn’t in our pain and suffering.
 This is, of course, a very tricky subject to navigate.
 Trying to find God when everything seems to be falling apart can often lead to anger and frustration.
 It’s hard to see how a good God can be present in suffering.
-But, Bowden reminds us that God is there.
+But, we are reminded that God is there throughout this book.
 When we ask where God is in suffering, Bowden’s response is that “he’s right where you’d want him to be.
 On the cross to intervene and take the pain of our suffering” (140).
 He reminds us that God knows suffering.
 As Bowden says, “Jesus was completely present in his suffering so that he would not be absent in ours” (197).

 Not a Self-Help Book